 Generally, we could divide them by their color – the mana that is used for their stronger effect, but I prefer splitting them up by the type of action that they do.
 Considering this, I came up with 4 main categories:

 - Move actions

 March and Stamina are your basic movement cards.
 You get two of each and their effect can be doubled with green or blue mana.

 Three action cards are specialized in managing mana.
 Crystallize is useful for storing mana as crystals, while Mana Draw comes in handy when you need more of it from the source.
 Very useful is the strongest effect of the Concentration card.
 It demands green mana and another action card, but it gives the stronger effect of that card +2.
 Especially useful in combat (i.e. use it with Swiftness to get Ranged attack of 5), but don’t forget about Moving and Influence too.

 - Influence actions

 Promise and Threaten are your basic Influence cards, used for interacting with locals, mostly recruiting units.
-Stronger effect of Threaten makes you lose reputation.
-It’s usually worth taking, unless your initial reputation is already way in the negatives.
+A stronger effect of Threaten makes you lose reputation.
+It’s usually worth taking unless your initial reputation is already way in the negatives.